-Third, the longest link is between L. iners and Megasphaera.
-This means we can conclude that these two taxa have the strongest reciprocal ratio relationship.
+Third, the longest link is between L. iners and Leptotrichia.
+This means we can infer that these two taxa likely have the strongest reciprocal ratio relationship.
 That is, when one becomes more abundant relative to everything else, the other becomes less abundant relative to everything else.

 Fourth, the shortest link is between Megasphaera and BVAB2.
 From this we conclude that the ratio of these two taxa is relatively constant across all samples.
 That is, their ratio abundance is highly correlated.
+These two taxa should be seen to have a low value of phi.

 Fifth, the link between Prevotella and L. crispatus passes directly through Atopobium.
 This indicates that these three taxa are linearly related.
 In this case, it is clear when L. crispatus increases, the other two will decrease.
 Likewise, this property can be extended to any linear relationships containing three or more links.

 Sixth, the link between L. iners and Megasphaera, and the link between Leptotrichia and Lactobacillus cross at approximately 90°.
 The cosine of the angle approximates the correlation between the connected log ratios.
-Thus, we can conclude that the abundance relationship between the former pair of taxa is poorly correlated with the abundance relationship between the latter two taxa.
+Thus, we can conclude that the abundance relationship between the former pair of taxa is poorly correlated with that of the latter two taxa.
+In other words, these two pairs vary independently in the dataset.

-Some samples (A312_bv, B312_bv, A282_n), were tightly clustered, indicating that they contain similar sets of taxa at similar ratio abundances.
+Some samples (A312_bv, B312_bv, A282_n at the bottom), are tightly grouped, indicating that they contain similar sets of taxa at similar ratio abundances.
 We would expect that these samples contain an abundance of Lactobacillus and be depleted in Leptotrichia.
 Furthermore, we can see that the samples divide into two fairly clear groups, with most of the before or “B” samples on the left, and most of the after or “A” samples on the right, and that the majority of the B samples are colored red indicating a diagnosis of BV, and the majority of the A samples are colored blue indicating a diagnosis of non-BV.

-Clustering to making conclusions from this dataset

 The result of the biplot suggested that there were two main groups that could be defined with this set of data.
 With a few exceptions, there appears to be a fairly strong separation between the samples containing a majority of Lactobacillus sp., and those lacking them.
-We can explore this by performing a cluster analysis.
-In the traditional microbiome analysis methods, clustering is based on the weighted or unweighted unifrac distances or on the Bray-Curtis dissimilarity metric, for example See the standard workflow in QIIME (Kuczynski et al. 2012).
-These metrics are much more sensitive to the makeup of the community than is the Aitchison distance used in compositional data analysis (Martin Fernandez 1998) Thus, here we used the Aitchison distance metric that fulfills the criteria required for compositional data.
-In particular, by using a compositional approach, it is appropriate to examine a defined sub-composition of the data.
+We can explore this by performing an unsupervised cluster analysis on the log-ratio transformed data.
+In traditional microbiome evaluation methodologies, clustering is based on the weighted or unweighted unifrac distances or on the Bray-Curtis dissimilarity metric, for example see the standard workflow in QIIME (Kuczynski et al. 2012).
+These metrics are much more sensitive to the abundance of community members than is the Aitchison distance used in compositional data analysis (Martin Fernandez 1998).
+Thus, here we used the Aitchison distance metric that fulfills the criteria required for compositional data.
+In particular, by using a compositional approach, it is appropriate to examine a defined sub-composition of the data (i.e., a subset of the taxa).

 The results of unsupervised clustering of the dataset are shown in Figure 3.
-It is important that the user remember that all distances are calculated from the ratios between taxa, and not on the taxa abundances themselves.
+Again, it is important to remember that all distances are calculated from the ratios between taxa, and not on the taxa abundances themselves.
 For this figure, we used the ward.D2 method which clusters groups together by their squared distance from the geometric mean distance of the group.
-There are many other options, and the user should choose one that best represents the data, although Ward.D and Ward.D2 are usually the most appropriate (Martin Fernandez 1998).
+There are many other options, and the user should choose one that best represents the data, although Ward.D and Ward.D2 are usually the most appropriate (Martin-Fernandez 1998).